snavc270/code2_spr2019/WEEK11/README.md

 ### Recursion
-Simply put, recursion is a function which calls itself inside it's function.
+Simply put, recursion is a function which calls inside it's function.
 A recursive method is defined by the following two properties:

 1. Base case = terminating case that does not use recursion to generate it's value.
 2. Rules = a set of rules that reduce all other cases closer to the base case.